rach1tarora/rach1tarora.github.io/index.md

 ### Work Experience

+* Security Engineer Intern at Amazon
-* Cloud CTF Engineer @ Cloud Village
+* Cloud CTF Engineer at Cloud Village
-* Cybersecurity Intern @ Authbase
+* Cybersecurity Intern at Authbase
-* Azure Security Engineer Intern @ NoShitSecurity
+* Azure Security Engineer Intern at NoShitSecurity
-* Penetration Testing Intern @ Virtually Testing Foundation
-* Intern @ Qualitykiosk

 <br>

-### Talks and CTF
+### Speaker and CTF Developer Experience

+> **Think You’re Stealthy?
+How to Detect Attacks in AD**

+* Presented at BsidesCharm 2025 by Rachit Arora, Aakash Raman, Sai Sathvik Ruppa.
+* As Active Directory attacks rise, red teamers often focus on “pwning” systems, but real-world engagements require understanding the artifacts these tools leave.
+In “ Think You’re Stealthy?
+How to Detect Attacks in AD“, we’ll explore the workings of commonly used AD pentest tools and the artifacts they leave behind.
+Ideal for anyone looking to deepen their knowledge of defense in AD environments.
+* You can find the slides here: <a href="https://github.com/rach1tarora/speaker-ctfdev/tree/main/2025/Talks/BsidesCharm" style="color:red;" target="_blank" rel="noopener">Github</a>

 > **OWASP Mumbai Talk - Introduction to Malware Analysis**